 2 Under the Public Sector Management Act 1994 departments can be established and named.
-At the time this reprint was prepared, the designation of the department known as the Department of Justice has been altered to the Department of the Attorney General and the Department of Corrective Services is established.
+At the time of this compilation, the designation of the department known as the Department of Justice has been altered to the Department of the Attorney General and the Department of Corrective Services is established.